guoyu07/flaplid/README.md

 ## Checks

+The following check types can currently be configured for Flaplid.
+See also _Writing your own checks_ below.

 * _Supply Chain_
   * **DNS records are exactly as expected**
     * An attacker could change DNS traffic to a page looking just like yours but not under your control.